Inspiring, nurturing and empowering young people with a vision impairment.

 • All staff are experts in their field and will hold Enhanced DBS Certificates

-Core Skills Covered – Participants will rotate through three key learning areas:
+Core Skills – Participants will rotate through three key learning areas adapted to individual need and skill level in one or more of the following areas:

 • Independent Living Skills